Hyunjin-Austin/Predict-High-Risk-Donors-For-HCV/README.md

 ### Citation
 If you use (or refer to) this project in your research (study), please cite it as follows:
   * Author: Hyunjin and Yoojin
-  * Title: Classifying high-risk donors of HCV using the ‘K-Nearest Neighbors’ model
+  * Title: Predict high-risk donors of HCV using the ‘K-Nearest Neighbors’ model
   * Year/Month: 2024.08.
   * Publisher: Hyunjin-Austin
   * Journal: Predict High-Risk Donors for HCV